Possession Crimes Defense

 Left Holding the Bag

 Thus, a person can carry a gym bag or purse for a friend.
-If the bag contains drugs, then this person has custody of the drugs.
+If the bag contains methamphetamine, coke, or heroin, then this person has custody of the drugs.
 However, if the person is not aware there are drugs in the bag, then the person is not guilty of a drug crime.
 This is because the person does not have criminal intent to possess the drugs.
 In the alternative, if the person knows the bag has drugs, then this person is in criminal possession of drugs.

 Moreover, this example shows the two key questions in possession cases.
 First, was the person in control of the contraband?
 Second, did the person know or intend to possess the contraband.
 The answers to these questions will determine if a person is guilty or innocent of a possession crime.